oliveirampo/opt/README.md

   4. automatic construction of the molecular topologies by fragment assembly;
   5. iterative refinement of the force-field parameters considering the entire family.

-This project is only concerned about topic (iv).

 ![](/images/TOC.gif)

 [J. Chem.
 Theory Comput., 16, 7525-​7555 (2020).](https://pubs.acs.org/doi/10.1021/acs.jctc.0c00683)

-### The five main options of this script are:
+This project is only concerned about topic (iv).

+There are two key aspects in this scheme:

+  1. The force-field design relies on an [electronegativity-equalization scheme](https://github.com/oliveirampo/opt/blob/master/scr/EEM.py) for the atomic partial charges [(J. Chem.
+Phys.
+131, 044127 (2009))](https://aip.scitation.org/doi/10.1063/1.3187034).
+  2. The optimization procedure used statistical-mechanical expressions.